-An ETA (Electronic Travel Authorization) is a new entry requirement for visa-exempt nationals who will arrive in Canada by air.
+An ETA is a new entry requirement for visa-exempt nationals who will arrive in Canada by air.
 From March 15, 2016, visa-exempt country nationals who fly/transit Canada will need the ETA.
-Exceptions include USA citizens and travelers with a valid visa issued by the Canadian Embassy.
+Exceptions include US citizens and travelers with a valid visa issued by the Canadian Embassy.

 What do I need to apply for Canada ETA?

 No documents are required to submit an ETA application.
 You will only need to have a valid passport along with an email address and a credit/debit card or PayPal account for payment.

 How long is a Canada ETA valid for?